Grounds and Facilities poster

 (results are automatically shared with us as well - you do not need to send them to us)

-To help with preparation, free practice materials will be available in May 2024.
-There will also be more information about the test format, specification and other support materials.
 There is no set score that we are looking for and we don't expect you to get every question right.
 The ESAT forms part of our holistic admissions process, which means that we will look at your scores in the context of your whole application.

 Interviews